 - Routine care is provided “where you call home”—your private home, an assisted living community, a skilled nursing facility or other long-term care facility, or a residential setting.

 - General inpatient care (GIP) is for people who may need more intense care that cannot be provided safely at home.
 It is short-term and focused on acute symptom management.
-This care is given in a skilled nursing facility, a hospital or a hospice inpatient center, such as our inpatient centers, the HopeHealth Hulitar Hospice Center in Providence, RI, and McCarthy Care Center in Sandwich, MA.
+This care is given in a skilled nursing facility, a hospital or a hospice inpatient center, such as the HopeHealth Hulitar Hospice Center in Providence, RI.

 - Respite care.
 If care of your loved one becomes overwhelming, hospice may be provided in an inpatient center or nursing home for up to five days.